 T-Mobile is currently leading in the 5G race, thanks in no small part to the merger with Sprint.
-As a result, T-Mobile also has the nicest looking coverage map to show off its nationwide network.
-There are actually two 5G networks at play, however — one that covers nearly 5,000 cities and 200 million Americans, and a millimeter-wave network that’s only available in parts of six major cities.
-Those lucky cities are as follows:
+As a result, T-Mobile also has the nicest-looking coverage map to show off its nationwide network.
+However, there are actually two 5G networks at play — one that covers nearly 5,000 cities and 200 million Americans and a millimeter-wave network that’s only available in parts of the country.

 - Los Angeles